 - Emergency numbers are contacted.

-In the unlikely event that there is still no response, the child is kept on the premises while other avenues are explored.
+In the likely event that there is still no response, the child is kept on the premises while other avenues are explored.
 The child is always left with two members of staff.
-If the child is not collected after an hour and a half after collection time and no contact has been made with parents, the Directress should be contacted immediately.
+If the child is not collected after an hour and a half after collection time and no contact has been made with parents or emergency contacts, social services will be called.

 - As soon as it is noticed that the child is missing the key person/staff will alert the Directress.